unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

 * https
 * bzz
 * ipfs

+Browsers supporting distributed content protocol should always prioritize distributed content to be displayed for domains that do not have `browser.preferred_protocol` record set to tranditional protocol.
+A domain can have a single content hash for each distributed protocol stored in `browser.dweb.<protocol>.hash`.
+Ex: `browser.dweb.bzz.hash` for Swarm's `bzz` protocol.

+If none of dweb hash records is set, a browser should fall back to DNS resolution that is set within `browser.dns.*` namespace.
+See [DNS Records](./ARCHITECTURE.md#dns-records) for more information

 Generally browsers automatically add `http://` prefix for any domain in the address bar if the protocol is not specified explicitly by the user.
 In case of blockchain domain names inside a browser that suppose to support many protocols, it is preferred to determine a protocol only after a domain being resolved based on specified records for a domain.